 Costs of Compliance

-The FAA estimates that this AD affects 143 helicopters of U.S. registry.
+The FAA estimates that this proposed AD would affect 2 helicopters of U.S. registry.
 The FAA estimates that operators may incur the following costs in order to comply with this AD.
 Labor costs are estimated at $85 per work-hour.

-Replacing each TT strap assembly takes about 10 work-hours and parts cost about $9,000, for an estimated cost of $9,850 per TT strap assembly.
+Replacing each grip assembly would take about 16 work-hours and parts would cost about $50,000 for an estimated cost of $51,360 per grip assembly.